JohnPaulinePineda/Portfolio_Project_60/docs/index.md

     * **Pushing the Image to DockerHub**
         * Used `docker push johnpaulinepineda/survival-prediction-fastapi-app:latest` to upload the tagged image to DockerHub, making it available for deployment on external platforms.
     * **Verifying DockerHub Image Upload Completion**
-        * Confirmed the successful uploading of the `johnpaulinepineda/survival-prediction-fastapi-app` image to the repository under the `johnpaulinepineda` DockerHub namespace.
+        * Confirmed the successful transfer of the `johnpaulinepineda/survival-prediction-fastapi-app` image to the repository under the `johnpaulinepineda` DockerHub namespace.

 ![sp_fastapi_docker_image_dockerhub_upload.png](673988f5-5e9b-45e8-8741-1e5d4585cbf2.png)